oatlog/oatlog/doc/report/main.typ

 Relational databases store tables, also known as relations, such as the order and customer tables in the example of @fig_background_database_join_concept.
 Tables are lists of rows, but they can often be seen as sets of rows due to not containing duplicates and their order being irrelevant.
-A row is a key-value record, with every row in a table satisfying the same schema.
+A row is a key-value record, with every row in a table having identical keys.

-An algorithm that reads both the order and customer tables can be expressed in terms of reading and mutating them individually, but it is often useful to be able to access the two simultaneously, which is why the join ($join$) operation exists.
-A join, or more precisely an inner join, compares all pairs of rows in the two tables and keeps those where the attribute that we join on, in the figure `Cust`, matches.
-The output of a join is semantically another table as shown in
+An algorithm that reads both the order and customer tables can be expressed in terms of reading and mutating them individually, but it is often useful to be able to access the two simultaneously, motivating the join ($join$) operation.
+A join, or more precisely an inner join, compares all pairs of rows in the two tables and keeps those where the attribute that we join on, `Cust` in
-@fig_background_database_join_concept.
+@fig_background_database_join_concept, matches.
+The output of a join is semantically another table.
 Storing the order and customer data separately means changing a customer name requires touching less memory and is more compact overall.
 Additionally, doing joins dynamically supports not just queries accessing $"Orders" join "Customers"$ but also more complicated joins involving more relations.

-A join can be implemented with a Cartesian product and a filter, but this is inefficient if the overwhelming majority of the $O(n^2)$ intermediate rows are filtered out and constructing them turned out to be unnecessary.
+A join can be implemented with a Cartesian product and a filter, but this is inefficient if the overwhelming majority of the $O(n^2)$ intermediate rows are filtered out and constructing them would be unnecessary.
 Joins are therefore usually implemented using search trees such as B-trees or hash maps, for which the time complexity scales linearitmically or linearly with the size of the smaller relation and the number of output rows.
-Both of these join implementations are illustrated in @fig_background_database_join_impl
+Both of these join implementations are illustrated in
+@fig_background_database_join_impl

 #figure(
   text(